On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: DAFT Models

-The performance of \daft models showcases the significance of using them for domain adjacent tasks.
 From a practical standpoint, a major advantage of using \daft models is that we get them for \emph{free}.
-However, as our results show, there is considerable uncertainty about what is the right \daft model to choose \iia{(especially in the zero-shot setting)}, as the performance can significantly vary between different \daft models.
-In the next section, we explore the use of ensemble methods to address this model selection problem.
+However, as our results show, there is considerable uncertainty about what is the right \daft model to choose (especially in the zero-shot setting), as the performance can significantly vary between different \daft models (Fig. \ref{fig:RI_single_DAMs}). \iia{Also, note that while \daftz is zero shot, \daftsq is computationally expensive, needing back-propagation.
+Hence, in the next section, we explore the use of ensemble methods, which is a cheaper alternative and addresses the model selection problem.}